ajinkya007/steam-rest/readme.md

     npm install

-this installs all dependencies (including coffee) for our project into  the project's node_modules directory based on the 'package.json' file
+This installs all dependencies (including coffee) for our project into  the project's node_modules directory based on the 'package.json' file

 step 4: start the server